SoftUni-Internal/interactive-content/EN/00-Course-Introduction/00-Course-Introduction.md

 Any programs that we write in Java must use the concept of class.
 Our `Main` method itself is included in a main class.

-Classes are the basic building blocks of OOP paradigm.
+Classes are the basic building blocks of the OOP paradigm.

 That's why it is very important to understand the **four pillars** of **object-oriented programming**: